 How much does hire and reward insurance cost?

-- Whether you’ve made an insurance claim in the last five years.
-A recent claim can push up your premiums as you’ll naturally be viewed as a higher risk to insure due to the previous claim.
+- Whether you’ve made an insurance claim in the last five years, a recent claim can push up your premiums as you’ll naturally be viewed as a higher risk to insure due to the previous claim.

 - The nature of your job and the types of goods you’re delivering or transporting.